Massacre in Mali: How the 'war on terror' fuels tribal violence in the Sahel

 "They became vulnerable to acts by the separatist Tuareg who came to plunder their villages and steal their cows."

-Seeking training and arms to protect their villages and cattles, some Fulani herders joined extremist groups, such as Ansar Dine, which was mainly made up of Arabs and Tuareg, and did battle against government forces and separatist Tuareg, sometimes committing atrocities.
+Seeking training and arms to protect their villages and cattles, some Fulani herders joined militant groups, such as Ansar Dine, which was mainly made up of Arabs and Tuareg, and did battle against government forces and separatist Tuareg, sometimes committing atrocities.

 Troops from central Mali and other regions rushed North to quash the rebellion, leaving a power vacuum in their wake.